-The number of citations per month, as seen in the graph above, has gradually increased since the beginning of the year, with a slight dip in June, November, and December.
-Only 0.055% of all riders along the Health Line and Red Line were issued citations for fare evasion.
+The number of citations per month, as seen in the graph above, has gradually decreased since the beginning of the year, with a slight dip in August.
+In 2010, only 0.055% of all riders along the HealthLine and Red Line were issued citations for fare evasion.
 This equals to 1 out of every 1,820 passengers.